 - In cases of oral examinations, the length of the exam is between 20 and 30 minutes, depending on the requirements of the relevant course.
 The oral examination is carried out in English by two examiners or one examiner and one observer.
 An examiner or observer shall draw up minutes of the oral examination which contains the following information: Place and time as well as length of the examination, subject matter and results of the examination, names of the examiners or of the examiner and the observer, the name of the candidate as well as any special incidents.
 The examiners or the examiner and the observer must sign the minutes.
-The final grades for the oral examinations are set by the examiners or by the examiner according to § 16. - (8) Students who would like to take the same examination within the next two semesters are given preference in being allowed to be present during an examination, subject to the availability of the premises.
+The final grades for the oral examinations are set by the examiners or by the examiner according to § 16 or corresponding to (12). - (8) Students who would like to take the same examination within the next two semesters are given preference in being allowed to be present during an examination, subject to the availability of the premises.
 A candidate may request that listeners not be allowed.
 Discussion and notification of examination results do not take place publicly. - (9) Written works are to be completed as part of the course on which they were based.
 The responsible examiner determines the topic in agreement with the candidate.
 The time limit for written work is normally between two and eight weeks; the deadline is set at the same time as the topic is determined.
 The topic of the work must be such that it can be completed within the deadline.
 In duly substantiated exceptional cases, the Chair of Examiners can extend the deadline at least two weeks if so requested by the candidate after consulting the examiner.
 The deadline is postponed if the candidate presents medical proof that due to illness he or she is unable to complete the work.
 Work that is not submitted within the deadline is to be assessed as "not sufficient."
-The examiner determines the grade according to § 16.
+The examiner determines the grade of the written work according to § 16 or grades corresponding to (12).
 Paragraph 6, Articles 2 and 4 are valid for work that has been determined to be "not sufficient".
 Graded copies of respective work remain in the examination files.
-Written work can be supplemented by a seminar lecture in which the written work is presented. - (10) For seminar presentations with no written assignment, the topic, duration, and scope are to be clarified with the examiner.
-The duration of a seminar presentation may be from 15 to 45 minutes, depending on the workload.
-For graded seminar presentations, the examiner is to determine the grade as given in § 16. - (11) Seminar contributions are written or oral expositions of subject-related content on a scientific discussion according to certain criteria and are completed as an individual or group assignment (brief talks of 5 to 10 minutes, brief poster presentations of 5 to 10 minutes, conference simulations, workshop simulations involving work on projects and proposed solutions, debates, discussions, elaborations of project proposals, etc.).
+Written work can be supplemented by a seminar lecture in which the written work is presented. - (10) For seminar presentations with written assignment, the topic, duration, and scope are to be clarified with the examiner.
+The duration of a seminar presentaion may be from 15 to 45 minutes, depending on the workload.
+The performance is either graded on a pass/fail basis (alternative 1) or according to § 16 (alternative 2).
+In case of sentence 3 alternative 1 the result of the examination does not contribute to the final grade. - (11) Seminar contributions are written or oral expositions of subject-related content on a scientific discussion according to certain criteria and are completed as an individual or group assignment (brief talks of 5 to 10 minutes, brief poster presentations of 5 to 10 minutes, conference simulations, workshop simulations involving work on projects and proposed solutions, debates, discussions, elaborations of project proposals, etc.).
 The topic, form, and scope are announced to the student by the relevant examiner.
 Seminar contributions are graded on a pass/fail basis.